FiendsOfTheElements/z2disassembly/README.md

 Original disassembly by Trax

 ## Instructions
+To build a new Zelda 2 ROM, you'll need the data for the CHR banks (the game's graphics).
+You can extract these from an original ROM using `rip-chr.sh`, or you can swap in your own edited graphics.

 The build script is written for Bash, and assumes you have ca65 and ld65 installed.
 To do this in Linux, just use yum or apt:
 ```bash